 The designation of HOME maximum per-unit subsidy limits is justified, reasonable, and appropriate under the NHTF interim rule.
-When establishing the per-unit subsidy limit, WHEDA reviewed construction data for HTC properties receiving an HTC allocation and found a high level of consistency in the statewide development cost per unit across all regions of the state when looking at new construction projects.
-New construction properties can be found throughout the state, and rehab properties can have wide variations in development budgets based on the amount of rehab that is required at any individual property.
-WHEDA's review of statewide development costs does not support consistently higher development costs in certain geographic areas over others.
-As utilization of the existing HOME subsidy limit is permitted under the HTF program, and statewide data does not demonstrate a significant statewide variation, we have opted to select the HOME per- unit subsidy limit for the HTF.
+When establishing the per-unit subsidy limit, DEHCR reviewed construction data for HOME-Rental Housing Development (RHD) properties receiving a RHD award as well as LIHTC projects.
+DEHCR found a high level of correlation between the statewide development cost per unit across all regions of the state as compared to new construction projects.
+New construction properties are located statewide, and rehab properties may have wide variations in development budgets based on the amount of rehab that is required at any individual property.
+DEHCR's review of statewide development costs does not support consistently higher development costs in certain geographic areas over others.
+As utilization of the existing HOME subsidy limit is permitted under the HTF program, and statewide data does not demonstrate a significant statewide variation, DEHCR has opted to select the HOME per- unit subsidy limit for the HTF.

-A review of projects will include an examination of sources and uses and a determination that all costs are reasonable.
-Subsidy shall not exceed eligible development costs of the unit or amount necessary for feasibility of project through the affordability period.
+A review of projects will satisfy all HTF statutorily required considerations, including but not limited to an examination of sources and uses as well as a determination that all costs are reasonable.
+Subsidies provided shall not exceed eligible development costs by unit or the amount necessary for project feasibility through completion of the affordability period.
 Costs shall be deemed reasonable and not provide excessive profit to the developer.